incub4t0r/c_menu/README.md

 # c_menu

-A library to easily create a menu with multiple options.
+A c library created by Taylor Bradley, formatted to the Barr-C standard to easily create a menu with multiple options.

 ## TODO